-- Add your butter and honey to a small pot on the stove.
+- Add your ghee (or butter) and honey to a small pot on the stove.
 Melt over low or medium-low heat.

 - Stir.
 Add the cinnamon.
 Stir again until well combined.
 Remove from heat.

-- Spread the coated pecans on a parchment paper lined baking sheet.
+- Spread the coated pecans in a single layer on a parchment paper lined baking sheet.

 - Bake for 15 minutes.

-- Stir the pecans and let them continue to sit on the baking sheet until cool.
-(They'll get less sticky as they cool.)
+- Stir the pecans.
+You can add an extra drizzle of honey if you want them super sweet.)
+Let them continue to sit on the baking sheet until cool.
+They'll get less sticky as they cool.